adursunoglu16/petclinic-microservice-private/503-microservices-ci-cd-pipeline-with-helm/README.md

 docker push "${IMAGE_TAG_PROMETHEUS_SERVICE}"
 ```

-- Prepare a docker compose file for swarm deployment on QA environment and save it as `docker-compose-swarm-qa.yml`.
+- Prepare a docker compose file for swarm deployment on QA environment and save it as `docker-compose-swarm-qa.yml` under the project root folder.

 ```yaml
 version: '3.8'